warning Coming soon – PHH Mortgage is changing its name! right arrow

 Property Taxes

-The Seller shall ensure payment prior to the transfer date of all tax bills (including interest, late charges, and penalties in connection therewith) due within 45 days from the closing/settlement date.
-Tax amounts due while the loan is still in suspense or that are due within 30 days of the purchase date must be paid by the Seller with evidence of the tax payment provided to PHH.
+The Client shall ensure payment prior to the transfer date of all tax bills (including interest, late charges, and penalties in connection therewith) due within 45 days from the closing/settlement date.
+Tax amounts due while the loan is still in suspense or that are due within 30 days of the purchase date must be paid by the Client with evidence of the tax payment provided to PHH.

 Collateral package must include: